-- 4. Upon request, employees who are terminating their service with the Authority shall be evaluated within one (1) week prior to the time of severance, when feasible, as determined by the Executive Director. - 45.
+- 3. All other employees shall be evaluated on a schedule established by the Executive Director, but no less frequently than once every twelve (12) calendar months whenever feasible unless individual circumstances warrant otherwise. - 4.
 Additional performance evaluations for any employee may be undertaken by the Supervisor, Department Head or Executive Director for sound and justifiable reasons at any time deemed necessary to assist the employee in the effective performance of required duties.
 Employees who are not maintaining adequate performance standards shall be notified and placed on special evaluation.
 Such evaluations may not exceed one (1) per month nor continue longer than six (6) months.

-Employees who are unsuccessful in attaining an overall performance rating of "meets expectation" or better during this continuous six-month special performance rating period shall be subject to discipline performance improvement notice up to and including dismissal, subject to the appeal rights defined in Section XIV.G
+Employees who are unsuccessful in attaining an overall performance rating of "meets expectation" or better during this continuous six-month special performance rating period shall be subject to performance improvement notice up to and including dismissal, subject to the appeal rights defined in Section XIV.G